X

 Week 1:

 2).
-Concept of information and communication technology and its types
+Concept of information and communication technology (ICT) and its types

 3).
-Role of ICT in education with reference to teaching, learning, assessment, research, publication and educational administration
+Role of ICT in teaching, learning, and assessment

 Week 2:

-6).
-Models of development of Instructional design (ADDIE, ASSURE, Dick and Carey)
+7).
+ADDIE Model of development of Instructional design

 Week 3: